 A new non-steroidal anti-inflammatory ointment may provide relief to patients managing mild to moderate eczema, researchers say in a study presented at the AAAAI annual meeting.
+[Editor’s Note: the medicated cream was approved in the U.S. in December, 2016.]

 The topical drug works by suppressing an enzyme that’s present in higher than average numbers in people who have atopic dermatitis.
 In two multicenter, double-blind stage 3 trials, researchers examined both the safety and effectiveness of crisaborole 2% ointment.